kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day08-No-Numbers-and-Alphabetical-Declarations/README.md

 - Output for Part 1 is converted to a number for convenience (so you don't have to count the elements in the array)

 - If you have crazy high memory available, you may be able to make Part 2 work without numbers as well.
-Just use getLeastCommonMultipleWithoutNumbers() instead of getLeastCommonMultiple()
+Just use getLeastCommonMultipleWithoutNumbers() instead of getLeastCommonMultiple() and update numbers to strings

 ### Retrospective